rahamatj/kaiju/README.md

 - `php artisan kaiju:install`
 - `php artisan migrate`
 - `php artisan kaiju:roar`

+- Set `block-installation-route` to true in the `kaiju` config file after the installation.

 ## How to
 - Set your name, bio, picture, socials and other information in `config/kaiju.php`.